Timeframe: February 2021 - November 2024

 Pillar 2: Provision of technical equipment to intensify cooperation

-- Extending I-24/7
+- Extending access to I-24/7 at seaports

-- Using data management and analysis software
+- Data management and analysis software

 Pillar 3: Regional maritime security operations